Home » Kauai » Smith’s Tropical Paradise Luau on Kauai Review

 Image of a man blowing a conch shell at a Kauai luau imu ceremony.

 Then, a couple of guys came over and raked the gravel off the top of the underground imu.
-Then, they opened up the imu and pulled the cooked pig out.
+Then, they opened up the imu and pulled the cooked kalua pig out.

 The emcee continued to discuss the history behind this kind of cooking and why they still do it now.
 I think he said they go through about 3 whole pigs every night!

-My kids were completely immersed in the whole experience and my 5 year old had a lot of questions about how the oven functioned.
+My kids were completely immersed in the whole experience, and my 5 year old had a lot of questions about how the oven functioned.
 I really like it when they want to learn more about what they see and how it works!

 Following the ceremony, they left the pig on display so people could take a closer look and snap photos.